 [A connector can be shown in both an icon layer and a diagram layer of a class.
 Since the coordinate systems typically are different, placement information needs to be given using two different coordinate systems.
 More flexibility than just using scaling and translation is needed since the abstraction views might need different visual placement of the connectors.
 The attribute transformation gives the placement in the diagram layer and iconTransformation gives the placement in the icon layer.
 When a connector is shown in a diagram layer, its diagram layer is shown to facilitate opening up a hierarchical connector to allow connections to its internal subconnectors.]

 For connectors, the icon layer is used to represent a connector when it is shown in the icon layer of the enclosing model.
 The diagram layer of the connector is used to represent it when shown in the diagram layer of the enclosing model.
 Protected connectors are only shown in the diagram layer.
 Public connectors are shown in both the diagram layer and the icon layer.
+Sub-connectors in a hierarchical connector are only shown when they can be connected to.
 Non-connector components are only shown in the diagram layer.

 All graphical objects are by default inherited from a base class.
 If the primitivesVisible attribute is false, components and connections are visible but graphical primitives are not.